7 Signs of caregiver burnout.

 Being a carer can involve many losses.
 One of the most noticeable is losing a sense of control and independence.

-Activities you can no longer do with the person you are caring for (like professional dancing with my wife), as well as changes to your relationship as a result of illness, is one of the signs of grief.
+Activities you can no longer do with the person you are caring for (like professional dancing with my wife), as well as changes to your relationship as a result of illness, is some of the signs of grief.

 These losses are reasons to grieve.
 If you don’t allow yourself to do this, even though sometimes you may have no choice, the feelings can come out in other ways, like anger or irritation.